 The website hosts an online exhibition curated by Louise Taylor, featuring 30 makers from past exhibitions alongside catalogues, timelines, videos, reviews and resources.
 Be inspired by the makers and their work and find out more about artists working in the Midlands.

 Be inspired by new graduates

 Take a look in our online shop for more things to ‘Make & Do’.
-You can download free exhibition resources including stitching activities and find out how to weave using a carboard loom and things you can find lying around at home.
+You can download free exhibition resources including stitching activities and also find out how to weave using a loom made of cardboard and things you can find lying around at home.